On January 11, 2026, I launched LiveBus, a real-time transit map for Toronto.

 4.1 Main features

 - City-wide live view: Open the app and immediately see all operating buses and streetcars across Toronto.
-No route selection—see the entire city's transit network at a glance.
-LiveBus refreshes vehicle locations every 10 seconds.
+No route selection.
+The full surface network is already visible, and LiveBus refreshes vehicle locations every 10 seconds.

-- Location-based display: After you grant location access, the map zooms to your neighborhood, showing all nearby vehicles and stops.
-Click any vehicle or stop for instant info.
-By cross-checking vehicle locations against ETAs, you can more accurately judge when your bus will actually arrive.
+- Location-based display: After you grant location access, the map zooms to your area and shows nearby vehicles and stops.
+Click any vehicle or stop for details.
+By comparing vehicle locations with ETAs, you can make a better judgment about when your bus will actually arrive.

 -

-Trip planning: Google Maps and TTC's Triplinx already do this well.
-LiveBus focuses on "where's the bus"—I'm not duplicating their work.
+Trip planning: Google Maps and TTC's Triplinx already handle this well.
+LiveBus focuses on "where's the bus," so I am not duplicating their work.

 -

-Service alerts: TTCmap excels at this.
-When you notice a stop has no ETA and no vehicles nearby, you'll naturally check TTC or TTCmap for disruptions.
-This "triggered" approach works well enough.
+Service alerts: TTCmap is strong here.
+If a stop has no ETA and there are no vehicles nearby, that is usually when you would check TTC or TTCmap for disruptions.
+For now, that triggered workflow is enough.

 -

-Route display: Showing the operating route after clicking a vehicle would be helpful.
-But TTC has many branch routes, and poor handling could mislead users.
-Saving this for later.
+Route display: Showing the operating route after you click a vehicle would be useful.
+TTC has many branch routes, though, and a weak implementation could mislead users.
+I am saving this until I can handle the data properly.

 4.4 Target users